In this article

 Step 1 Monthly batch vs weekly batch threshold decision

 Every Bitcoin withdrawal is an on-chain transaction.
 In 2026 the median fee on mempool.space during off-peak hours runs around 5-15 sat/vB.
-A standard single-input, single-output transaction is approximately 141 virtual bytes, putting the fee in the CHF 1-4 range at typical 2026 BTC prices.
+A standard single-input, single-output transaction is roughly 141 virtual bytes, putting the fee in the CHF 1-4 range at typical 2026 BTC prices.

-The math on a CHF 100 weekly DCA plan:
+Math on a CHF 100 weekly DCA plan:

 - Relai platform fee: 1.0% = CHF 1.00